How to Clean and Care for Oriental Rugs

 Dirt can cause real problems with these rugs – The delicate fabric, the beautiful dyes and the heirloom quality should last for years and years – and they will, but only if they are properly cared for.

-The good news is that it’s not very complicated to clean these rugs.
+The good news is that it’s not very complicated to clean oriental throw rugs.
 There are just a few things that you need to know.

 Types of Oriental Rugs